egemenkopuz/nvim/PLUGINS.md

 ## Plugin Manager

-- [lazy.nvim](https://github.com/folke/lazy.nvim) - A modern plugin manager, featuring a graphical interface, async execution, a lockfile and more 💤.
+- [lazy.nvim](https://github.com/folke/lazy.nvim) - A modern plugin manager, featuring a graphical interface, async execution, a lockfile and more.

 ## Game